 There is no tuition charge for this training course.

-Registrants may cancel at any time.
-Because attendance is limited, we ask that cancellations be made promptly so that others may attend who may be on the waiting list.
+Registrants may cancel at any time, preferably no later than one week prior to the beginning of the class.
+Because attendance is limited, we ask that cancellations be made promptly so that those who may be on the waiting list may attend.